Paying for housing

 Installment payment plans

 Installment payment plans are an optional plan that allows students and/or parents to spread payments of educational expenses over a scheduled period.
-Payment plans administered by Tuition Management Systems (TMS) are available for fall and winter semesters.
-A spring/summer plan is not offered through TMS.
 For more information, please visit Student Accounts Receivable.
 If you are a GSA/GTA, the Graduate School has options to reimburse enrollment fees for eligible GSA/GTA students.